 Bryce Canyon is famous for its geological structures, called "Hoodoos" most of which have sharp edges and jagged tops.
-Each Hoodoo is formed for a long period of time from the four different types of rock: limestone, siltstone, dolomite and mudstone, which form the Claron Formation.
+Each Hoodoo is formed for a long period of time from the four different types of rock: limestone, siltstone, dolomite, and mudstone.

 The Bryce area was settled by Mormon pioneers in the 1850s and was named after Ebenezer Bryce, who homesteaded in the area in 1874.

 The canyon is accessible from a few points in the park, and hike to the bottom of Bryce is neither challenging nor it is lengthy.
 The red, orange and white colors of the rocks, along with shapes of Hoodoo towers and their setting provide spectacular views to visitors.